 Date

-This is to authorize the Physical Therapist Assistant Program to release information and data found in my PTA Program files to any prospective employer or his designated representative or an educational institution in writing, in person, or by telephone.
-This authorization for release of information is for the purpose of my obtaining employment or further education and I fully understand the necessity for a potential employer or school official having access to this information.
+his is to authorize the Physical Therapist Assistant Program to release aformation and data found in my PTA Program files to any prospective employer in his designated representative or an educational institution in writing, in person, in by telephone.
+This authorization for release of information is for the purpose of my obtaining employment or further education and I fully understand the necessity or a potential employer or school official having access to this information.

+ignature:

+rinted Name: